 That’s where contractor financing comes into play.
 By financing your materials, labor or equipment, you can continue accepting new projects and growing your business without getting stuck in a bottleneck of late invoices.
 While there are several options for contractor financing, one of the least-known methods, project-based contractor financing, may just be the most beneficial.
 If you haven’t considered it for your business, you might be missing out.

 What Is Project-Based Contractor Financing?

 With project-based financing, contractors partner with finance experts specializing in construction to gain upfront funding for a specific aspect of a project, such as construction materials or equipment.
 Material suppliers sometimes require payment upfront, or otherwise offer limited financing terms that do nothing to eliminate the inevitable cash-flow gap.
-Since you literally cannot begin, much less complete, a project without materials, supplier terms popular choice for project-based financing.
+Since you literally cannot begin, much less complete, a project without materials, supplier terms are a popular choice for project-based financing..

 So, how does project-based financing work exactly?
 Here’s how it might look to finance materials with a project-based financing partner:

 - A construction lender partners with you to better understand your business and how best to utilize financing to achieve your goals, whether to simply keep it running smoothly or to spur significant growth.

 - You identify a specific project you have coming up, or are currently working on, that you’d like to leverage project-based financing with.
 You then receive a quote from your material supplier for the amount of materials needed over the upcoming month or two.

 - Your contractor financing partner pays your supplier with upfront cash, eliminating the need to negotiate terms, and allowing you to take advantage of a cash discount on the materials.

 - Your supplier ships you the materials right away and then you repay the cost of those materials over time.
 With the extended terms, you enter a “pay when paid” situation, giving you the flexibility to bid on more projects and grow your business (At Billd, we offer 120-day terms.)